Top Pediatric Allergist in NYC and Long Island

 Both blood and scratch tests are equally reliable and highly accurate, but we prefer blood tests for two reasons:

 - They do not introduce the allergic substance into the body so there is no risk of an allergic reaction caused by the test

 - The blood test is standardized (meaning the lab uses controls to make sure the test is accurate).
 Skin testing can vary depending upon the device used and the practitioner performing and interpreting the test.

 The Allergy March

-As we grow toward and through adulthood, allergies cease to follow a straight line and as a result they are not always easy to spot which means we don’t always know that we are allergi even if the symptoms are in plain view.
+As we grow toward and through adulthood, allergies cease to follow a straight line and as a result, they are not always easy to spot which means we don’t always know that we are allergic even if the symptoms are in plain view.

 For example, since allergies present in different ways, allergic patients may already have seen one or more specialists before they are sent to an allergist.
 The patients follow the symptoms, which often take them down other paths, they go where it hurts them, not realizing that the actual condition may underlie their symptoms.

 If you think your child suffers from allergies or has been diagnosed with allergies, Mitchell Medical Group can help.
 Give us a call today to schedule your appointment with Dr. Dean Mitchell in our midtown Manhattan office or Rockville Centre, Long Island office.